What does Schiff Hardin look for in a law student candidate?

 We ask that writing samples be 15 pages or fewer, and written solely by the candidate while in law school (for a law school assignment, legal job, internship, externship, clinic, journal, etc.).

 Typically, the first step is a preliminary interview with two Schiff Hardin lawyers.
 This first round of interviews will be conducted on-campus if we interview at your law school.
 For direct applicants who write to us or apply through resume collection, the preliminary interview will be conducted in the office or on the phone.
 If those interviews go well and there is mutual interest in continuing the process, we will invite the candidate for a callback interview.
 The callback interview consists of two one-on-one interviews, a lunch interview with associates, a writing exercise, and a panel interview.

 The panel interview is with three to four Schiff Hardin lawyers who take turns asking questions designed to gather more information about your academic, work, and other life experiences.
-The panel format helps us to get to know candidates better and allows for more substantive and unhurried discussions.
+The panel format helps us to get to know candidates better, and it gives candidates more time to describe their achievements.

 During the writing exercise, you will be given a short document that sets out a legal issue and asks you to explain it in a few paragraphs to a specific audience.
 Our exercises are based on real-world cases.
 For example, we may give you a court order and ask you to explain it to a community group affected by the ruling.
 We provide about an hour to complete the exercise.